leana8959/teewhy.net/content/about.md

 The "Void" name is inspired by "[Janet's Void](https://thegoodplace.fandom.com/wiki/The_Void)" from my favorite show *The Good Place*.
 Also...
 Sometimes I feel like screaming into the void when I post here, so there's that.

-While you're here, you might also want to check out my friend Léana's blog [Earth 2077](https://earth2077.fr) :)
+While you're here, you might also want to check out my friend Léana's blog [ConfusedCompiler](https://confusedcompiler.org) :)

 Website is powered by [Hugo](https://gohugo.io/).